 The SolarWinds Orion SUNBURST supply-chain Attack

 This is a preliminary analysis of the SolarWinds Orion supply-chain nation-state attack.
-This is an ongoing analysis and more information will be published when available.

 UPDATE 2020-12-19 23:20 UTC: updated results table